Using Nuix Discover to help Law Firms with data subject access requests

 As ever, the key route to controlling costs though is in review; accelerators such as quick coding, code as previous, and macros all help speed up review and so reduce cost.
 Threading, near dupe, and concepts allow you to streamline review workflows so reviewers get batches of similar data types to look at and make faster, more consistent review decisions.

 Then there is redaction.
-The ability to use search term families to find and redact on individual documents is already useful.
+The ability to use search term families to find and redact individual documents is already useful.
 Regular expression searches make it possible to identify patterns of personal information (such as credit card numbers, national identity numbers, and passports).
 Once Nuix Discover has highly awaited case-wide redaction and native redaction for Microsoft Excel, it will have a significant advantage (for a while) over other products.
 Fast redaction is key to DSARs.

-Finally, we have reporting.
+Finally, we have reported.
 Law firms may be supporting multiple DSARS and need to make sure they are on track to meet the 30-day deadline, but also to measure accuracy and cost.
-Ideally this will reveal whether certain approaches are more efficient and make sure they are not losing money.
+Ideally, this will reveal whether certain approaches are more efficient and make sure they are not losing money.
 A recent survey by Guardum says it costs £4,900 to answer the average DSAR, which does not leave a lot of fat.
 In Deer v Oxford University, the court ordered further searches causing the university to review 500,000 documents at a cost of £116,000 (for the disclosure of a further 33 documents).

 The world does not stand still.
 You will notice I have consistently talked about data, not documents.
 Most any kind of data can be personal data (IP addresses, for instance).
 As we move to 5G and the internet of things, there is likely to be a coming together of the cybersecurity and forensics end of things and traditional legal review.
 Finding ways to show and illustrate this will be key and it is our hope that by being a Nuix partner we can both be at the forefront of building compelling solutions.